ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 **The Focus:** This month is about clarifying the "Security Logic" of the tool.
 I've formally documented the criteria for my **CRITICAL** and **WARNING** severity levels.
 This helps anyone using the tool understand exactly why they are being alerted.

-**The Lesson:** Real projects take time.
-Rushing the final stages of a security tool is how vulnerabilities are missed.
-By extending the timeline, I'm giving myself the space to be meticulous with my documentation and testing.

 ## Milestone 19: Protecting the Source of Truth - Ignores and Config Integrity (September 5, 2025)

 As I moved into September, I focused on two critical features: a `.gitignore`-style mechanism for monitoring and ensuring the integrity of the configuration itself.